General Synthetic-Powered Inference: Introduction

+The first option is to completely ignore the synthetic data, even when they may be informative, and rely solely on the limited real data.
+This approach can lead to overly conservative inference, often prompting practitioners to increase the error level to increase power, at the cost of obtaining a higher error rate.
+The second option is to blindly trust the synthetic data as if they were real, pooling them with the limited real data.
+However, this approach can in general result in an uncontrolled error rate, as the synthetic data distribution can be arbitrary.
+Both options are insufficient.

-This tension between opportunities and risk motivates the goal of this paper: to design a general approach that ``wraps'' around any statistical inference method, providing it with the ability to harness synthetic data when beneficial while attaining rigorous, distribution-free error rate control.
+This fundamental challenge motivates the key question of this work: \emph{how can we utilize high-quality but technically unreliable synthetic data in a reliable way?} We present a general approach that ``wraps'' around a broad class of statistical inference methods, providing them with the ability to harness synthetic data when beneficial, while attaining rigorous, distribution-free error rate control, even when the synthetic data quality is unknown \emph{a priori}.